uwePhillPhelps/IAP-2024/Tutorials/Workshop 3.md

 1. Use use the finder menu `Go > Go to Folder...`
 2. Search for `~/Library/Audio/Plug-ins/Components`

    a.
-Be **absolutely sure to use the `~` symbol in the search path here** indicateing you wish to access your personal 'home' Library folder
+Be **absolutely sure to use the `~` symbol in the search path here** indicating you wish to access your personal 'home' Library folder

    b.
 Ask a member of staff if you need assistance